 The amount the filled areas are blurred into the solid image areas next to then.
-NB This does not affect the outer edges of the images, the aliasing algorithm will pick up and aliased edges to remain smooth but still sharp.
+NB This does not affect the outer edges of the images, the aliasing algorithm will pick up and aliased edges to remain smooth but still a sharp key.

-This expands or contracts the filled areas.
-For example, a value of -5 will shrink the filled areas by 5 pixels, and a value of +5 will grow the filled areas outwards by 5 pixels.
+This expands or contracts the filled areas after keying.
+For example, a value of -5 will shrink the fill areas by 5 pixels, and a value of +5 will grow the filled areas outwards by 5 pixels.

 This allows you to adjust the overall tint to the patch up filled areas added to the image.
 This should usually be set somewhere inbetween 50% grey and your background green screen / blue screen color.